Claims Manager, Insurance Salary

 Common Career Paths for Claims Manager, Insurance

-There are some Insurance Claims Managers — though it's uncommon — that transition into Vice President (VP), Claimss, where earnings are an average $144K annually.
-A Claims Manager role is the most prevalent career advancement for Insurance Claims Managers.
-Paychecks for that role are $70K on average.
-The Claims Director position is another common transition for Insurance Claims Managers; in this role, salaries are typically at the $102K mark.
+There are some Insurance Claims Managers — though it's uncommon — that transition into Vice President (VP), Claimss, where earnings are an average $143K annually.
+The most common promotion for Insurance Claims Managers is a Claims Manager position, which usually brings in $70K a year.
+Another standard transition for Insurance Claims Managers seeking advancement is to assume a Claims Director role, where pay is often $102K.

 Claims Manager, Insurance Job Listings